 Foods of cichlids are as diverse as the members of the family, with many being dietary specialists.
 Some are herbivorous (plant eaters), scraping algae off rocks.
 Others pick invertebrates from crevices.
 Still others are fast predators of other fish.
 Many species are also generalist feeders, taking a variety of plant and animal material.

 Labyrinth Fish (Families Osphronemidae and Helostomatidae)

 Labyrinth fish, also known as anabantoids, include gouramis and paradisefish.
 Gouramies are native to south and southeast Asia.
-About 50 species in 12 genera make up the family Osphronemidae.
-Labyrinth fish are named for the "labyrinth organ" (modified gill) which is used like a lung to breath atmospheric air.
+About 134 species in 14 genera make up the family Osphronemidae.
+Labyrinth fish are named for the "labyrinth organ" (modified gill) which is used like a lung to breathe atmospheric air.

-Commercially cultured species in Florida are the gouramis (Colisa and Trichogaster) (Figure 8) and paradisefish (Macropodus and Pseudosphromenus).
-A closely allied species, the kissing gourami (Helostoma temmincki) is the sole member of the family Helostomatidae.
+Commercially cultured species in Florida are the gouramis (Trichogaster) (Figures 30 and 31) and paradisefish (Macropodus and Pseudosphromenus) (Figure 32).
+A closely allied species, the kissing gourami (Helostoma temminckii) (Figure 33) is the sole member of the family Helostomatidae.

 Most species are relatively small (< 150 mm or 6 in) with the exception of the kissing gourami (about 300 mm or 12 in).

 Many labyrinth fish are bubble nest builders, with the male maintaining the nest as well as guarding and caring for the eggs and fry.
 However, a few species are mouthbrooders, and the kissing gourami female simply broadcasts masses of floating eggs for her partner to fertilize.